quicwg/ops-drafts/draft-ietf-quic-applicability.md

 If a QUIC receiver has opened the maximum allowed concurrent streams, and the sender indicates that more streams are needed, it does not automatically lead to an increase of the maximum number of streams by the receiver.
-Therefore, an application can use the maximum number of allowed, currently open, and currently used streams when determining how to map data to streams.
+Therefore, an application should consider the maximum number of allowed, currently open, and currently used streams when determining how to map data to streams.

 QUIC assigns a numerical identifier to each stream, called the stream ID.
 While